ActiveLogin/ActiveLogin.Authentication/docs/getting-started-grandid-bankid.md

 ### Simulated environment

 For trying out quickly (without the need of keys) you can use an in-memory implementation of the API by using `.UseSimulatedEnvironment()`.
-This could also bee good when writing tests.
+This could also be good when writing tests.

 ### Simulated environment with no config